NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 ...but where's the fun in that? 😈

 But the power is much more than rewriting code or reducing boilerplate - though I love that feature.
 You can do anything in a macro, there is no compiler police like there is with those puritan const functions to tell you what you can and can't do.

 Want to execute code that has NOTHING to do with the eventual syntax you will insert into the source code?
 DO IT.

 ---

-# JOKE THE SECOND

-There are only 2 hard problems in computer science:

-1. Cache invalidation
-2. Naming things
-3. Off-by-1 errors.

-    JOKE THE SECOND

-    There are only 2 hard problems in computer science:

-    1. Cache invalidation
-    2. Naming things
-    3. Off-by-1 errors.

----